MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/use-case-overview.md

 1- _The Credit Card Holder starts a dispute with the CC Issuer._

-2- _The CC Issuer needs to decide what type of processing is required y the dispute (automated chargeack or normal processing).Jump to step 3.1. or 3.2._
+2- _The CC Issuer needs to decide what type of processing is required for the dispute (automated chargeack or normal processing).Jump to step 3.1. or 3.2._

 3.1- _The CC Issuer process the automated chargeback.
 Jump  to step 5.1._